asiasharif/Consensys-Final-Project-/README.md

 3. user able to send secure and faster transactions

 Video:
-1. user able to book video calls with inmate
+1. user able to book video calls
 2. user able to use web app to video call with end user

 Subscription plan: